-The importance of the second point is subtle and will be discussed in section III.
+The importance of the second point is subtle and will be discussed in section IV.
 As will be seen, a consequence is that the third point is more motivational than strictly necessary.
 However, it may provide some interesting opportunities, as will now be discussed.
 Merge sort is perhaps the canonical example of an efficient stable sort algorithm.
 It may be straightforwardly implemented using std::vector in a way which is now amenable to use in constant expressions.

 '''

-template < class Iter, class OutIter>
+template<class Iter, class OutIter>

 constexpr void merge_sort(Iter first,

 Iter last,

 OutIter out)

+{

 const auto dist{std::distance(first, last)};

 if(dist < 2) return;

 const auto partition{std::next(first, dist / 2)};

 merge_sort(first, partition, out);

 merge_sort(partition, last, std::next(out, dist / 2));

 std::merge(first, partition, partition, last, out);

 std::copy(out, std::next(out, dist), first);

+}

 template<class Iter>

 constexpr void merge_sort(Iter first, Iter last)

+{

 using T = typename Iter::value_type;

 std::vector<T> v(first, last);

 merge_sort(first, last, v.begin());

 '''

 An example of the code in action can be found on compiler explorer [6].
-The key point to note is that it is the availability of extra storage, here provided by $\mathtt{std}::\mathtt{vector}$ , which enables the algorithm to achieve its optimal asymptotic efficiency of $N \ln N$ .
-It is worth noting that a $\mathtt{std}::\mathtt{array}$ cannot be used instead.
+The key point to note is that it is the availability of extra storage, here provided by std::vector, which enables the algorithm to achieve its optimal asymptotic efficiency of $N \ln N$.
+It is worth noting that a std::array cannot be used instead.
 Tempting code along the lines of std::array<T, std::distance(first, last)> does not compile.

-III.
+IV.
 STATE OF THE ART

 The reality of implementing stable sort (and related algorithms) for the standard library is more subtle than the example above supposes.
 Most importantly, it is not guaranteed that additional storage is available.
 Indeed, should this be the case, the standard relaxes the computational complexity requirements.
-For example, $std::stable\sort$ , is allowed to weaken to $N \ln^2 N$ in this situation.
+For example, std::stable_sort, is allowed to weaken to $N \ln^2 N$ in this situation.
 Implementations typically deal with this by implementing some sort of merge-without-buffer helper function [7, 8].
 Interestingly, these are directly amenable for use in constant expressions, since they can make use of things like iterator arithmetic and std::rotate.
 This begs the question: why aren't the stable sorting algorithms constexpr already?

 The answer is that implementations branch, dynamically, according to whether or not additional storage is available.
 For current implementations, the path where it is available cannot directly be made useable in constant expressions.
-This is why the advent of std::is\constant\evaluated() is relevant: one solution (though not necessarily the most elegant!) is to ensure that in a constexpr context the algorithms of interest statically branch to take a constexpr-friendly route.
+This is why the advent of std::is_constant_evaluated() is relevant: one solution (though not necessarily the most elegant!) is to ensure that in a constexpr context the algorithms of interest statically branch to take a constexpr-friendly route.
 Alternatively, it may be possible to rework implementations roughly along the lines of the std::vector example above.

-The final subtlety to mention is that while merge sort has unbeatable asymptotic behaviour, it may not be all that fast for small numbers of elements.
+The final subtlety to mention is that while merge sort

+that fast for small numbers of elements.
 Therefore, implementations typically resort to cruder sorting methods, such as insertion sort, below some threshold.
 This does not present any difficulties as far this proposal goes, since there are no barriers to implementing insertion sort in a manner suitable for constant expressions.
-And even if there were, std::is\constant\evaluated() would offer a solution.
+And even if there were, std::is_constant_evaluated() would offer a solution.